SrivatsanMK/AUTOMATED-EMAIL-SENDER/README.md

 # automated-email-sender
 This Python project automates the process of sending personalized emails to research participants using Gmail and an Excel file as both data source and database.
-Originally developed to invite participants to surveys or interviews, it eliminates reliance on the CRM team (which used Mailchimp or other third-party platforms), granting Team FTI full control over scheduling, tracking sent messages, and logging responses.
-It reads recipient details, personalizes email content, and ensures no duplicate sends.
+I originally developed it to invite participants to surveys or interviews, as we depended on the CRM team for email invitations (which used Mailchimp or other third-party platforms).
+By implementing this solution, the **FTI Group Research Team** that I led gained full control over scheduling, tracking sent messages, and logging responses—resulting in significant time savings and independence from paid messaging services.
+The script reads recipient details, personalizes email content, and ensures no duplicate sends.

 ---